Usha Vance

-Vance was born in San Diego County, California, to Telugu Indian immigrant parents and raised in an upper-middle-class suburb.
-She graduated from Yale University with a bachelor's degree in history and from Yale Law School with a Juris Doctor degree.
-After law school, she served as a law clerk for several senior federal judges, including Chief Justice John Roberts, Judge Brett Kavanaugh, and Judge Amul Thapar.
+Vance was born in San Diego County, California, to Telugu immigrant parents and raised in an upper-middle-class suburb.
+She graduated from Yale University with a bachelor's degree in history and from Yale Law School with a Juris Doctor, after which she served as a law clerk for several senior federal judges—including Chief Justice John Roberts, Judge Brett Kavanaugh, and Judge Amul Thapar.

-In 2019, Vance was admitted to the District of Columbia Bar, and she subsequently worked for a law firm handling civil litigation and appeals in cases involving higher education, local government, entertainment, and technology.
-She resigned from her law firm job in July 2024.
-At the 2024 Republican National Convention, Vance delivered the introductory address for her husband, JD Vance.
-She often traveled with him to his vice-presidential campaign events, occasionally appearing onstage.
-The couple have three children.
+In 2019, Vance was admitted to the District of Columbia Bar, subsequently working for a law firm handling civil litigation and appeals in cases involving higher education, local government, entertainment, and technology.
+She resigned from the firm in July 2024.
+At the 2024 Republican National Convention, Vance delivered the introductory address for the election campaign of her husband and attended many of his campaign events—often appearing onstage in support of his bid for the vice presidency.

 Early life and education

-Usha Bala Chilukuri was born on January 6, 1986 in a suburb of San Diego County, California, to Hindu parents, Lakshmi (née Yechuri) and Radhakrishna "Krish" Chilukuri, both Telugu Brahmin Indian immigrants who immigrated to the U.S. in the 1980s from Andhra Pradesh.
+Usha Bala Chilukuri was born on January 6, 1986 in San Diego County, California, to Hindu parents, Lakshmi (née Yechuri) and Radhakrishna "Krish" Chilukuri, both Telugu Indian immigrants who immigrated to the U.S. in the 1980s from Andhra Pradesh.
 Her father is a mechanical engineer from IIT Madras and a lecturer at San Diego State University, and her mother is a molecular biologist and provost at the University of California, San Diego.
 She was raised in San Diego's upper-middle-class Rancho Peñasquitos neighborhood.
 She has one sister, Shreya.

 In 2003, Vance graduated from Mt.
 Carmel High School, where she performed on flute in the marching band.
 Childhood friends described her as a "leader" and a "bookworm".
 She attended Yale University, graduating summa cum laude in 2007 with a bachelor's degree in history, with membership in Phi Beta Kappa.
 During her time at Yale, Vance volunteered in local elementary schools, served as a Girl Scouts troop leader, and became the editor-in-chief of Our Education, an education policy publication.
 After graduating, she taught English and American history as a Yale–China Teaching Fellow at Sun Yat-sen University in Guangzhou, China.
 Vance then attended Clare College, Cambridge, in England, as a Gates Cambridge Scholar, receiving a Master of Philosophy in early modern history in 2010, studying the book trade and development of copyright.

 In 2013, Vance obtained her Juris Doctor from Yale Law School, where she was the executive development editor of the Yale Law Journal, managing editor of the Yale Journal of Law & Technology, and an editor of the Yale Law & Policy Review.
 During her time at Yale Law, she participated in the Supreme Court Advocacy Clinic, the Media Freedom and Information Access Clinic, the Iraqi Refugee Assistance Project, and the Pro Bono Network.
 Her husband has called her "brilliant" and "way more accomplished than I am".